nmskhan/FunConPy/README.md

                         standard brain
   --refbrainmask=FILE   pointer to brain mask of reference image if not using
                         standard brain
-  --refacpoint=45,63,36
+  --fwhm=5              FWHM kernel smoothing in mm. default is 5mm --refacpoint=45,63,36
                         AC point of reference image if not using standard MNI brain